ivanursul/ivanursul/_posts/2017-08-03-counting-eggs-design.markdown

 ### <a href="#" name=""><i class="fa fa-link anchor" aria-hidden="true"></i></a> How to recognize an egg ?

-Okay, we know how to track eggs, in general, now we need to understand how to recognize them withing a single iteration.
+Okay, we know how to track eggs, in general, now we need to understand how to recognize them within a single iteration.
 According to the documentation and articles that I read, we need to do following steps:
 * Convert image to grayscale
 * Apply blur
 * Apply thresholding operation